P-AnhTrinh/netflix-and-guest-stars-in-office/README.md

 Well, as we suspected, non-typical genres such as children's movies and documentaries are all clustered around the bottom half of the plot.
 But we can't know for certain until we perform additional analyses.
 Now the **answer** is "no" or "maybe"

+## 📸 Which guest stars in the most popular episode "The Office"? (to be continued)